hover-stop/docs/index.md

-# Welcome to Hover Stop Documentation
+# Welcome to HoverStop Documentation

-Hover Stop Documentation provides all the resources you need to understand and work with Hover Stop products.
+HoverStop Documentation provides all the resources you need to understand and work with HoverStop products.
 Use the links below to navigate:

 - [Technical Data](content/technical-data/index.html)
 - [Build Guides](content/build-guides/index.html)